Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 I am committed here, to providing sources, that will not cause difficulties to the uprightness user or hardware.

-For obvious hardware and user safety reasons, you will not find any .89x, .92x, or .V2x files.
+For obvious community safety reasons, you will not find any .89x, .92x, or .V2x files.

 I further certify, to be the only author of the sources presented above.